COLIN POWELL SCHOOL'S WASHINGTON SEMESTER PROGRAM

-- A one-page essay explaining your interest in American politics and policy-making and articulating why you wish to spend a semester in Washington, D.C.
+- A one-page essay explaining your interest in policy-making, international affairs, or American politics; and articulating why you wish to spend a semester in Washington, D.C.

 - Two letters of recommendation.
-At least one letter must be from a professor that attests to your interest in American politics or policy-making.
+At least one letter must be from a professor that attests to your interest in American politics, international affairs, or policy-making.

 THE ROSENBERG/HUMPHREY SCHOLARSHIP PROGRAM

 For more than 30 years, the Rosenberg/Humphrey program has helped students learn about public policy through internships in Washington, DC and New York City.

 The program, founded by Marvin Rosenberg (Class of 1928) and inspired by the public service career of Hubert Humphrey, offers students admitted to the Washington Semester Program a stipend of $1,000.
 Generous donations from David Rosenberg and others have helped generations of CCNY students build a deeper understanding of the public issues that confront the nation and the world and to help leave their community a better place through their intern service.
 Washington Semester students may apply through the program director.

 For more information on Undergraduate Programs please contact:

 Shepard Hall Room 1